Plus500 – Review Introduction

 Plus500 Crypto Trading

 Those who want to use the platform for cryptocurrency might wonder, “How does Plus500 work?”
-More specifically, you might want to know how to buy Bitcoin on Plus500.
+More specifically, you might want to know how to buy/sell Bitcoin on Plus500.

 Remember that because this platform specializes in CFDs, you aren’t buying or selling the assets.
 Rather, you are trading them via contracts for difference.